ruaridhcostello/web322-main/getting-started-with-heroku.md

 *   Next, we need the **"Heroku CLI"** - a command line interface to our Heroku account.
 This can be [downloaded here](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
 Proceed to the page and download the Heroku CLI for your operating system.  **NOTE**: If you're using Visual Studio Code with MyApps, Heroku can be installed using the command: "npm install -g heroku" from the Integrated Terminal.

 *   Next, install the Heroku CLI with the default settings.
 Once this is complete, you can verify that it is installed correctly by once again opening a command prompt / terminal and issuing the command **heroku \-\-version**.
 This should output something like: heroku-cli/5.6.18-9f6df83 ( ... ) go1.7.5\.
 If it does not output the installed version of the Heroku CLI, then something is wrong and it is not installed correctly.

+    **NOTE** If you're on Windows (using PowerShell) and are unable to execute the heroku command successfully, try executing the [Set-ExecutionPolicy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy) command with the following flags:

+    ```Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser```

 <br>